Goodbye Lenin: Finland removes statue of Russian as country seeks to join Nato

 Monument seen as offensive to memory of those killed in Soviet war

-The statue in Kotka, southeast Finland, has often been vandalised over the years- but has received heightened attention since Russia’s invasion of Ukraine.
+While the statue in Kotka, southeast Finland, has often been vandalised, it has received heightened attention since Russia’s invasion of Ukraine.

-The monument was presented as a gift by Kotka’s twin city Tallinn in 1979, and was sculpted by Estonian artist Matti Varikin.
-At the time Estonia was part of the USSR.
+The monument was presented as a gift by Kotka’s twin city, Tallinn, in 1979, and was sculpted by Estonian artist Matti Varikin.
+Estonia was part of the USSR at the time.

-Proposals submitted to the city and municipal councils stated that the statue was offensive to the memory of those who were killed in Soviet war crimes.

-The statue’s new home, Kymenlaakso Museum, had initially wanted the statue to be kept in its place with an additional plaque which describes its history.
-The museum also suggested that the statue be transferred to the Lenin Museum in Tampere.

 Register for free to continue reading